Huddersfield Town fan admits Nazi salute

 Huddersfield Magistrates' Court heard Smith was in a group of people making anti-Jewish chants.

-He pleaded guilty to a religiously aggravated public order offence.'Highly inflammatory'
+He pleaded guilty to a religiously aggravated public order offence.

 The court heard four Jewish Leeds fans complained that chants including repeated use of the word "yid" were coming from the section of the crowd Smith was in.

 The court was told Smith admitted to police that he made the "Hitler salute".

 A member of the crowd took a picture of the group Smith was in, and he can be seen making the gesture.